 A unified course in analytic geometry and differential calculus, and an introduction to integration of algebraic functions.

 5B.
 Analytic Geometry and Calculus.
 (3) I, II.
-Mr. Sokolnikoff in charge
+Mr. Curtis in charge Prerequisite: course 5A.

 A unified course in analytic geometry and differential calculus, and an introduction to integration of transcendental functions.